 Inside: A list of fun Chinese New Year activities for preschoolers and toddlers and download a free Chinese New Year theme printable pack!

-Chinese New Year is one of the most important and most celebrated festival for Chinese all around the world.
-It's translated to Spring Festival (春节) in Chinese, and it marks the first day of a new year in the Chinese Lunar Calendar.
+Chinese New Year is one of the most important and most celebrated festivals for Chinese all around the world.
+It's translated as Spring Festival (春节), and it marks the first day of a new year in the Chinese Lunar Calendar.

 Each year in the Chinese Lunar calendar is also represented by one of 12 zodiac animals.
 The 12 animals are rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig.
 2021 was the year of the ox, 2022 is year of tiger and 2023 will be the year of the rabbit.